ScintillatorSynth/Scintillator/BUILDING.md

 ## Python 3

-Recent builds of some of the vulkan-related dependencies (effcee, SPIRV-Tools) are using a cmake command to locate python that assumes that the in-path python is Python 3.
+Recent builds of some of the vulkan-related dependencies (effcee at least) are using a cmake command to locate python that assumes that the in-path python is Python 3.
 Ubuntu for the [forseeable future](https://wiki.ubuntu.com/Python) will keep the ```/usr/bin/python``` symbolic link pointing to Python 2, with ```/usr/bin/python3``` pointing to an updated version of Python 3.
 There is an updated cmake command to find Python 3 specifically that is aware of this